joe-lynch/parallelised-lattice-percolation/README.md

 [![scenario 2](images/46x46.png)](images/46x46.png)

+## Implementation
+Multiple processes are spawned when the program is executed.
+The first process requests input from the user for the seeding probability of the lattice to be generated.
+It then sends this probability to all other processes and each process calls the function `percolate(double prob, int world_rank)`.
+The first process generates the lattice, and computes how to split it between the processes, it sends the lattice and the respective split information to each process.

+Each process receives the lattice and which segment of the lattice it is responsible for.
+OpenMP parallel codeblocks are then used, and each process is split into multiple threads.
+The segment that a process is responsible for is further divided and each division is assigned to a thread, this managed by using `#pragma omp parallel` and `#pragma omp for schedule` which gives chunks of the for loop to each thread to perform.

+The for loop goes through the segment of the lattice and performs depth first search to find the clusters within the segment. `#pragma omp critical` is used when it is important that only one thread performs an action at a time, such as adding to the list of clusters that is shared between all threads.
+At the end the `#pragma omp critical` codeblock is used again to merge the clusters found by one thread with clusters found by another thread.
+Each thread only searched up to its boundaries, and therefore we look along the border of each segment, and merge the clusters into one cluster if there are adjacent sites.

+Finally, we compute the number of clusters, the size of the cluster with the most sites, and whether row and/or column percolation occurs.

 ## More information
 Princeton University has a [good introduction to MPI and OpenMP for C](https://princetonuniversity.github.io/PUbootcamp/sessions/parallel-programming/Intro_PP_bootcamp_2018.pdf).
 Visit [openmp.org](https://www.openmp.org/) for more information on OpenMP, and [open-mpi.org](https://www.open-mpi.org/) for more information on MPI.
 The wikipedia pages for [MPI](https://en.wikipedia.org/wiki/Open_MPI) and [OpenMP](https://en.wikipedia.org/wiki/OpenMP) are useful.